 "Throughout the early years of ownership, Bezos was accused of having a potential conflict of interest with the paper.
 Bezos and the newspaper's editorial board have dismissed accusations that he unfairly controlled the paper's content and Bezos maintains the paper's independence."
 (Source.)

 Despite Bezos' "editorial board" dismissing allegations of conflict of interest, the evidence points in another direction.
 Bezos is in discussions to buy into a company that operated as a non-profit, spending millions influencing the brain injury community against NFL players, 70% of whom are black.
 WaPo just gave the NFL over $5 million.
-Under the name Nash Holding, WaPo just destroyed the reputation of the doctor who represents NFL players with NFL related brain injuries.
+Under the name Nash Holding, WaPo destroyed the doctor's reputation, representing NFL players with NFL-related brain injuries.
 And whether or not Bezos controlled that unfair story, Bezos also has a vast ownership interest in another corporation that selectively props up, or buries news, Google.
 From my perspective, it remains doubtful this story will even make the front page of that search engine.

 QUOTE from NFL's Creation, The MTBI: